mo1ein/jobname/src/snapp/snapp_cab_1.md

 - What is OSI model?
 Say name of 7 layers.

 - What is fastest sorting algorithm?
-And what's that time complexity?
+And what's its time complexity?

 - Any questions?